Bichir: Air breathing

 Polypterids possess paired lungs which connect to the esophagus via a glottis.
 They are facultative air-breathers, accessing surface air to breathe when the water they inhabit is poorly oxygenated.
 Their lungs are highly vascularized to facilitate gas exchange.
 Deoxygenated arterial blood is brought to the lungs by paired pulmonary arteries, which branch from the fourth efferent branchial arteries (artery from the fourth gill arch), and oxygenated blood leaves the lungs in pulmonary veins.
 Unlike most lungfish and tetrapods, their lungs are smooth sacs instead of alveolated tissue.
 Polypterids are unique in that they breathe using recoil aspiration.
 Polypterids appear to prefer breathing air via their spiracles when undisturbed or in extremely shallow waters where they are unable to incline their body enough to breathe air through their mouth.

 Polypterids as aquarium specimens

 Polypterids are popular subjects of public and large hobby aquaria.
 They are sometimes called dragon bichir or dragon fin in pet shops for a more appealing name due to their dragon-like appearance.
-Though predatory, they are otherwise peaceful, preferring to lie on the bottom (they tend to swim when there are lots of large plants present), and make good tankmates with other species large enough to not be prey but small enough to not eat them.
+Though predatory, they are otherwise peaceful, preferring to lie on the bottom (they tend to swim when there are lots of large plants present).
+Polypterids make good tankmates with other species large enough to not be prey but small enough to not be predators.
 Some aquarists note that pleco catfish eat the slime coat off of polypterids.
-Polypterids in captivity have life expectancies of 10-30+ years.
-They greatly appreciate heavily planted tanks as it mimics their natural habitat.
+Polypterids in captivity have life expectancies of 10–30+ years.
+They do well in heavily planted tanks as it mimics their natural habitat.

 Classification

-In addition to the extinct genus Bawitius, the two living genera, Polypterus and Erpetoichthys, have 12 extant species:
+In addition to the extinct genus Bawitius, the two living genera, Polypterus and Erpetoichthys, have 14 extant species: